 Quirks, Bugs, Workarounds, and Hints

 Warden Supreme's unified Android and iOS attestation core, Makoto (formerly WARDEN), has been used in production for years and attested millions of clients.
-Naturally, this caused hiccups but also enabled the collection of these hiccups' causes.
-Due to the diversity of its device landscape, Android is most affected by this. iOS, however, is also not without flaws.
+Naturally, this caused hiccups and also helped identify their causes.
+Due to the diversity of its device landscape, Android is most affected. iOS, however, is also not without flaws.

-This page lists known quirks and bugs, and discusses how to deal with them.
-First, however, some general hints that apply regardlessly are discussed.
+This page lists known quirks and bugs and discusses how to deal with them.
+It starts with general guidance that applies across platforms.

 General Hints

 Using attestation to strongly enforce policies and to remotely establish trust in mobile clients is rooted in cryptographic mechanisms and PKI procedures.
-Hence, timeliness is of the essence, freshness windows and temporal checks are crucial.
-As a logical consequence, the clocks between a service and to-be-attested clients need to be in sync.
+Hence, timeliness is of the essence; freshness windows and temporal checks are crucial.
+As a logical consequence, the clocks between a service and the clients being attested need to be in sync.

-Given that the service owner is very much not the device owner, clock drifts and even timezone differences causing hours of offset are not uncommon.
+Given that the service owner is not the device owner, clock drift and even time-zone differences of hours offset are not uncommon.
 Warden Supreme allows for sending server time zone (and even clock drift information) to clients along with a cryptographic nonce at the start of an attestation procedure.
 However, cryptographic operations are performed in hardware and are thus not controlled by the application that receives the attestation challenge.
-A timezone offset and a time drift will therefore result in a certificate chain carrying attestation statements that will error out due to temporal offsets (see below).
+A time zone offset or clock drift can result in a certificate chain carrying attestation statements that fail temporal checks (see below).

 Clock Drifts and Temporal Validity